uafgeotools/mtuq/docs/library/index.rst

 .. warning::

    MTUQ is still in under development.
-Some documentation may incomplete or describe planned rather than current functionality.
+Some documentation may be incomplete or describe planned rather than current functionality.

 .. rubric:: Seismic data structures